-Daily tours are offered, regaling visitors with tales of sinking ships, Seminole Indian ambushes and the many lighthouse keepers that have occupied the keeper’s cottage over the years.
+Tours are offered on select days, to regale visitors with tales of sinking ships, Seminole Indian ambushes and the many lighthouse keepers that have occupied the keeper’s cottage over the years.

 The stories are incredible.
 But what really blows guests away, said Assistant Park Manager Lu Dodson, is what they find when they reach the top of the lighthouse.

 “By far, what we hear the most is, ‘What a stunning view,’” Dodson said.
 “Once you finish climbing those 109 stairs, it’s breathtaking.
 In more ways than one.”

 An enchanting icon for the romantic

 Lighthouses have been inspiring artists, writers and lovers for years, representing beacons of light in a dark journey and serving as reminders of our intrepid history of sea travel.
 Some find religious connotations in the towering structures and others simply like the clean, classic architecture that all lighthouses share in common.

 “Many people get married on the grounds around the lighthouse, and this past year we’ve had a lot of requests to propose at the top of the tower,” Dodson said.
 “It’s such a beautiful and unique setting.”

 The park once hosted a crew and stars for “Der Bachelor” – the German version of the popular reality matchmaking TV show – which came to film a rose ceremony using the lighthouse and beach as a backdrop.